pafa7a/mu-online-js/JoinServer/README.md

-# MuOnline ConnectServer on Javascript
+# MuOnline JoinServer on Javascript
-This is an implementation of the MuOnline ConnectServer in JavaScript.
+This is an implementation of the MuOnline JoinServer in JavaScript.

 ## Requirements
 * Node.js (v12 or newer)